SystemsApproach/ops/monitor.rst

 evaluates to true for the indicated time period, it triggers a corresponding message to be routed to a set of receivers.
-These rules are recorded in a YAML file that is checked into the Config Repo and loaded into Prometheus, or alternatively individual Helm charts can define rules via *Prometheus Rule* custom resources.
+These rules are recorded in a YAML file that is checked into the Config Repo and loaded into Prometheus.
+(Alternatively, Helm Charts for individual components can define rules via *Prometheus Rule* custom resources.)
 For example, the following code snippet shows the Prometheus Rule for two alerts, where the ``expr`` lines corresponds to the respective queries submitted to Prometheus.

 .. literalinclude:: code/prometheus-rule.yaml